Euro is the official currency of Ireland. Its currency symbol is €, EUR.

 |15+ years||8 weeks|

-An exception to notice periods would be certain cases of misconduct and gross misconduct.
+Notice periods can sometimes be bypassed in certain cases of misconduct and gross misconduct.

-it is important that a fair process takes place for any dismissal cases.
-After an employee has been with an employer for period of 12 months continuous service, they have the right to refer to the Unfair Dismissal Act 1977 which prevents employees from being dismissed without fair cause and process.
+It is important that a fair process takes place for any dismissal cases.
+After an employee has been with an employer for a period of 12 months’ continuous service, they have the right to refer to the Unfair Dismissal Act 1977, which prevents employees from being dismissed without fair cause and process.
 This would then be referred to the Workplace Relations Commission and, if necessary, the Labour Court to make a claim against the employer.